alexa/ask-sdk-controls/doc/userGuide.md

 Eventually a result is returned to the `ControlHandler` and passed back the the `CustomSkill` driver.
-Assuming the root control returns `canHandle = true`, a _handling-chain_ can be identified by walking the tree and observing the planned delegations.
+Assuming the root control returns `canHandle = true`, a _handling chain_ can be identified by walking the tree and observing the planned delegations.
 The handling chain describes which controls will participate during `handle` and the delegations they will make.
 The chain can terminate on an internal container node if the container is not planning to perform a simple delegation.